Verifiable governance · not declared

 5. The evidence, over time.

-6. Ready for readiness and audits.
+6. Ready for readiness and audit.

 Reg.
-(EU) 2024/1689, arts.
+(EU) 2024/1689, Arts.
 14, 26 and 50

-04 · AI Act & ISO 42001, no myths
+04 · AI Act & ISO 42001, no myth

 Citable sources

-The AI Act classifies systems into four levels: prohibited (art.
-5), high-risk (art.
-6 and Annex III), transparency obligations (art.
+The AI Act classifies systems into four levels: prohibited (Art.
+5), high-risk (Art.
+6 and Annex III), transparency obligations (Art.
 50) and minimal risk.
 We identify where your system sits and which obligations follow.

-• Prohibited · art.
+• Prohibited · Art.
 5

-• High-risk · art.
+• High-risk · Art.
 6, Annex III

-• Transparency · art.
+• Transparency · Art.
 50

 • Minimal risk

 Reg.
-(EU) 2024/1689, arts.
+(EU) 2024/1689, Arts.
 5, 6, 50 and Annex III

-Digital Omnibus, EU Council, 29 June 2026 · dates "from", framework evolving
+Digital Omnibus, Council of the EU, 29 June 2026 · "as from" dates, an evolving framework

 Myth vs reality